How Does Rational Emotive Behavior Therapy Work?

 CBT:

-CBT uses a wider range of methods, such as cognitive restructuring, behavioral experiments, exposure therapy, and skill-building exercises, to deal with both wrong ways of thinking and bad patterns of behavior.
+CBT uses a broader range of techniques, including cognitive restructuring, behavioral experiments, exposure therapy, and skill-building exercises, to address both cognitive distortions and maladaptive behaviors.

 Therapeutic Style: